ridhiagarwalla/Video-Summariser-1/README.md

 Transcribe the audio to text using a pre-trained speech recognition model.
 Summarize the text using text summarization techniques.
 Output the summarized text.
-View the summarized text in the output of the script.

 Example
-Here is an example of how to use the script:
+python
+Copy code
 VIDEO_URL = 'https://www.youtube.com/watch?v=h-JVjs9AAmQ'  # Example video URL
-Done By:
+Output
+The summarized text will be printed in the output of the script.

+Contributors
 Vinayak Gupta
 Ridhi Agarwalla
 Bhumika Roy